Geometric formulation of $k$-essence and late-time acceleration: Discussion and final remarks

 Besides further observational investigations, there are many other theoretical routes that could be explored utilising the generalised vectorial nonmetricity.
 The most straightforward modification is the inclusion of torsion, thereby generalising the vectorial distortion theories discussed in \cite{BeltranJimenez:2015pnp}.
 It is worth investigating whether, and in what way, torsion modifies the cosmological dynamics.
 For simplicity, in this work we chose the linear action constructed solely from the Ricci scalar.
 On the other hand, non-linear actions would instead lead to higher-order equations of motion and non-minimal couplings between the scalar kinetic term and the Riemannian sector.
 Such couplings would drastically change the phenomenology in cosmology, though potentially introducing new instabilities and pathologies.
+In a more general EFT approach, recent work has demonstrated that the completely symmetric nonmetricity can in fact provide a ghost-free and radiatively stable framework \cite{Barker:2025xzd}, which aligns nicely with our cosmological results.
 Another interesting option would be to investigate the hypermomentum currents within our framework.
 In the general metric-affine setting, such currents are well-motivated theoretically and have important effects in cosmology \cite{Hehl:1994ue}.
 In Table \ref{table:dilationshear} we showed that the shear and dilation currents are non-trivial in our geometries, and so we would also expect similar implications for our model.

 Finally, it is worth again emphasising the geometric foundations of the $k$-essence model studied in this work.
 Using our theoretically consistent Lagrangian formalism, the non-trivial cosmological dynamics result entirely from the Ricci scalar, with no additional terms needing to be added by hand.
 This makes the framework especially appealing, with a natural geometric origin.
 Additionally, we have firmly shown that the late-time behaviour is consistent with cosmological observations.
 It is then clear that the confrontation of this particular model with early-time data is the next crucial step.
 This will determine if geometric $k$-essence is truly a viable candidate to describe our Universe.